caston1981/ELM11-Citrus-Doom/README.md

-# ELM11 Game Development Framework
+# ELM11 GamThis project started as an ambitious project to create a Citrus Doom port.
+However, before we can do this, we will test out simple games and demos.
+It includes: Development Framework

 A comprehensive game development framework for the ELM11 microcontroller, featuring Love2D-style game implementations, educational examples, and interactive development tools.